In addition to product costs and shipping costs when importing from China, there is also a cost that cannot be ignored, that is, taxes.

 Chinese suppliers are usually only responsible for the fees that buyers should pay in China, so it is necessary for buyers to understand the calculation of import tariffs.

 Reading this article, you will understand that whether you need to pay import taxes for your products?
-How to calculate the taxes that you should pay?
+How to calculate import duties?
 Will the Sino-US trade war affect your business?
 This will help you decide whether to buy from China and what products to import.

 On February 24, 2016, the then President of the United States Obama signed the Trade Facilitation and Trade Enforcement Act of 2015, increasing the amount of import tax exemption from US$200 to US$800.